Ann-Margret: Continuing film and television career (1990–present)

 In November 2005, Ann-Margret reunited with Chuck Day and Mickey Jones for an encore of their 1966 USO tour for veterans and troops at Nellis Air Force Base, Nevada.

 In 2006, Ann-Margret had supporting roles in the box-office hits The Break-Up with Jennifer Aniston and Vince Vaughn, and The Santa Clause 3 with Tim Allen.
 She also starred in several independent films, such as Memory (2006) with Billy Zane and Dennis Hopper.
 In 2009, she appeared in the comedy Old Dogs with John Travolta and Robin Williams.

 Ann-Margret guest-starred in an episode of Law & Order: Special Victims Unit, "Bedtime", which first aired on 31 March 2010, on NBC.
 She received her sixth Emmy nomination for her performance.
 She also appeared in the Lifetime series, Army Wives, in the episode "Guns and Roses" (season four, episode five), which originally aired 9 May 2010.
 On 29 August 2010, she won an Emmy, her first, for Guest Performance by an Actress for her SVU performance.
 The Emmy venue audience gave her a standing ovation.

 On 14 October 2010, Ann-Margret appeared on CBS's CSI.

 In the fall of 2011, she co-starred with Andy Williams for a series of concerts at his Moon River Theater in Branson, Missouri.
 These proved to be Williams' last performances before his death in 2012.

 In 2014, she began appearing in a recurring role in the Showtime original series Ray Donovan.
 On 1 October 2018, it was announced that she had joined the second season of the Syfy series Happy! in a recurring role.

 In 2018, she guest-starred in The Kominsky Method, portraying Diane, a widow and possible love interest for the recently widowed Norman, played by Alan Arkin.

+On 14 April 2023, "Born to Be Wild," which was her first album in over a decade, was released.
+The album charted at number 93 on the Billboard Top Album Sales, the first time an Ann-Margret album had charted since Beauty and the Beard in 1964.

 On 28 November 2023, she was a guest narrator of Disney's Candlelight Processional at Walt Disney World.